istanbuljs/nyc/README.md

 ## Producing instrumented source

-nyc can produce a set of instrumented source files, suitable for client side deployment, by running:
+The nyc `instrument` command can produce a set of instrumented source files, suitable for client side deployment in end to end testing.
+You can create an instrumented version of your source code by running:

 ```bash
 nyc instrument <input> [output]
 ```

-Where `input` can be any file or directory within the project root directory.
+`<input>` can be any file or directory within the project root directory.
-The `output` directory is optional and can be located anywhere, if it is not set the instrumented code with be sent to `stdout`.
+The `[output]` directory is optional and can be located anywhere, if it is not set the instrumented code will be sent to `stdout`.
+For example, `nyc instrument . ./output` will copy all files from `.` to `./output` and produce instrumented versions of any source files it finds along the way.

+Run `nyc instrument --help` to display a list of available command options.

+**Note:** `nyc instrument` will not copy the contents of a `.git` folder to the output directory.

 ## Setting the project root directory